shivanijwork/ChennaiFloodMappingML/README.md

 ## 📌 Custom Dataset

-Unlike existing studies that rely on precompiled datasets, this project used a **self-created dataset** combining:
+Unlike existing studies that rely on precompiled datasets, this project used a **self-created dataset**.
+All data was **manually collected and built** into a custom dataset, which includes:

 - Chennai ward-level spatial data
 - Historical rainfall and cyclone data